Moyal deformations, $W_{1+\infty}$ and celestial holography: Introduction

 At the classical level, self-dual solutions of the vacuum Einstein equations have long been known to be closely associated to the infinite dimensional Lie algebra $w_{1+\infty}$~\cite{Penrose:1976js,Boyer:1985aj,Park:1989fz}.
 At its heart, the connection arises on the one hand through the realisation of $w_{1+\infty}$ as the space of diffeomorphisms of the plane that preserve a Poisson bracket and, on the other, the fact that any Ricci-flat self-dual manifold is hyperk{\"a}hler (in the Euclidean case) or pseudo-hyperk{\"a}hler (in (2,2) signature) and so possesses an $S^2$s worth of covariantly constant Poisson brackets.
 In fact, the presence of a whole $S^2$ family of Poisson brackets enhances $w_{1+\infty}$ to its loop algebra $Lw_{1+\infty}$.
 All these structures naturally arise from the twistor description of such self-dual vacuum spaces, where a certain holomorphic Poisson bracket forms part of the free data of Penrose's non-linear graviton construction~\cite{Penrose:1976js}.\\

-Recently, the role of $Lw_{1+\infty}$ in perturbative gravitational scattering amplitudes has been explored, see {\it e.g.}~\cite{Strominger:2021lvk,Ball:2021tmb,Himwich:2021dau}.
-Specifically, a natural basis of generators of $Lw_{1+\infty}$ was shown to be furnished by {\it conformally soft gravitons}, obtained from a Mellin transform of the usual plane wave momentum eigenstates.
-The structure constants of $Lw_{1+\infty}$ are then extracted by considering the behaviour of the corresponding Mellin transformed amplitudes in the holomorphic collinear limit $\la ij\ra\to0$.
+Recently, the role of $w_{1+\infty}$ in perturbative gravitational scattering amplitudes has been explored, see {\it e.g.}~\cite{Strominger:2021lvk,Ball:2021tmb,Himwich:2021dau}.
+Specifically, {\it conformally soft gravitons}, obtained by a Mellin transform of the usual plane wave momentum eigenstates, were shown to furnish a natural basis of generators of the loop algebra of the wedge subalgebra of $w_{1+\infty}$, with an important augmentation we discuss below.
+We call this algebra $Lw_\wedge$.
+The structure constants of $Lw_\wedge$ are then extracted by considering the behaviour of the corresponding Mellin transformed amplitudes in the holomorphic collinear limit $\la ij\ra\to0$.
 The same features can be seen in a perturbative expansion of the non-linear graviton, obtained via a twistor sigma model~\cite{Adamo:2021bej,Adamo:2021lrv}.\\

 Part of the excitement surrounding these results comes from their implications for celestial holography -- the hope that quantum gravity in asymptotically flat space-times may be described by a dual theory living either at $\scri$ or on its space of generators, known as the celestial sphere (or, in (2,2) signature, the celestial torus)~\cite{Raclariu:2021zjz,McLoughlin:2022ljp,Pasterski:2021raf}.
-Celestial holography is far less developed than holography for asymptotically AdS spaces, so generic information about possible celestial dual theories -- such that they should possess $Lw_{1+\infty}$ symmetry -- is especially valuable.
-Furthermore, if the gravitons are sourced by operators in some celestial dual theory, taking the collinear limit should correspond to bringing these operators close together, so that the structure of $w_{1+\infty}$ might be expected to be visible in their OPE \cite{Himwich:2021dau,Pate:2019lpp,Adamo:2021zpw,Bu:2021avc}.
+Celestial holography is far less developed than holography for asymptotically AdS spaces, so generic information about possible celestial dual theories -- such that they possess $Lw_\wedge$ symmetry -- is especially valuable.
+Furthermore, if the gravitons are sourced by operators in some celestial dual theory, taking the collinear limit should correspond to bringing these operators close together, so that the structure of this algebra might be expected to be visible in their OPE \cite{Himwich:2021dau,Pate:2019lpp,Adamo:2021zpw,Bu:2021avc}.